tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

-- Using DMA, deploy the database schema for the SQL Server 2008 R2 WorldWideImporters database to Azure SQL Database.
+- Using DMA, deploy the database schema for the SQL Server 2008 R2 WorldWideImporters database to Azure SQL Database

 #### Exit Criteria